How to make an outdoor tablecloth without sewing.

 How to Make an Outdoor No Sew Waterproof Round Tablecloth with Weights

-All the items I used to make all 3 no sew projects were bought at Walmart.
+All the items I used to make the no sew projects were bought at Walmart.

 1. I wrote about how to make a round tablecloth in a previous post.
 You can find the tutorial here: How to Make a Round Tablecloth